 analyze <ext_database_name>.<ext_schema_name>.<ext_table_name>(<colname>, <colname>);

--- Enable auto-analyze.
+-- Enable Auto Analyze.

-ALTER EXTERNAL DATABASE <ext_database_name> WITH enable_auto_analyze 'true';Time Travel
+ALTER EXTERNAL DATABASE <ext_database_name> WITH enable_auto_analyze 'true';Time Travel query

-Query the Snapshots table
+Query the Paimon Snapshots system table

-Snapshots table column | Type | Description | Corresponding column in the Paimon system table |
+Snapshots system table field | Type | Description | Corresponding Paimon system table field |

 branch_name | TEXT | The branch name. | branch_name |